 Your menu is your main and most important form of communication with your customers.
 The way you write, organize and design your menu can have a direct impact on your profit margins.
 Fortunately, there are tried and true menu writing and design techniques that have been proven to increase sales and drive return customers.
 Follow these tips to get the most out of your menu.

-Pay Attention to the Size of Your Menu
+Consider the Size of Your Menu

 Ultimately, a large menu is not in your best interest.
 Not only does an extensive selection put stress on the kitchen and produce food waste, more choices create anxiety in the customer.
 Keep in mind that 80% of food sales come from 16% of the menu items.
 According to research from Upserve, the ideal number of menu items is 7 appetizers, 7 entrees and 7 desserts.
 Stick to these numbers to maximize profits.